 Overview

-Dún Aonghasa (commonly written Dun Aengus) dominates the western horizon of Inis Mór, the largest of the Aran Islands.
-Perched on a sheer sea‑cliff 100 metres above the Atlantic, the fort offers one of the most dramatic archaeological experiences in Ireland.
-Its four concentric drystone walls enclose roughly 6 hectares (about 14 acres) and are punctuated by a chevaux‑de‑frise – a forest of jagged limestone spikes that once deterred invaders.
-From the ramparts you can see up to 120 km of coastline, including the other Aran islands, Galway Bay and the Connemara mountains.
+Dún Aonghasa (often written Dun Aengus) crowns the western edge of Inis Mór, the largest of the Aran Islands.
+The fort sits on a sheer sea‑cliff 100 m above the Atlantic, its four concentric drystone walls enclosing roughly 6 ha (14 acres).
+A striking chevaux‑de‑frise of upright limestone spikes runs from cliff to cliff, a rare defensive feature that still looms over the drop.
+From the ramparts visitors can glimpse up to 120 km of coastline – the neighbouring Aran islands, Galway Bay, the Connemara mountains and, on clear days, the distant Cliffs of Moher.

 What to See & Do

-- Four concentric walls – Walk the reconstructed sections (distinguishable by mortar) and imagine the original dry‑stone technique.
+- Four concentric walls – Walk the reconstructed sections (identified by mortar) and imagine the original dry‑stone technique.

-- The mysterious rectangular slab – A massive stone slab sits within the inner enclosure; its purpose is still debated.
+- Mysterious rectangular slab – A massive stone slab within the inner enclosure continues to puzzle scholars.

-- Interpretive centre – A small museum near the visitor centre (Kilmurvey) displays artefacts, models of the original fort, and a short film on the site’s history.
+- Interpretive exhibition – Inside the visitor centre are panels, artefacts, models and a short film outlining the fort’s phases of construction and use.

-- Nearby attractions – After exploring the fort, head to the Wormhole (Poll na bPeist), Kilmurvey beach, or the traditional thatched cottage Teach Nan Phaidi for a bite.
+- Nearby attractions – After the fort, explore the Wormhole (Poll na bPeist), Kilmurvey Beach, the traditional thatched cottage Teach Nan Phaidi, or the Black Fort (Dún Dúchathair) – all within easy walking distance.

 Practical Information